Marriage Green Card Timeline: Process, Steps & Delays in 2024

-Your spouse can become a US citizen.
-It will be the start of a brand-new life for them.
-They will get access to all the opportunities and privileges of citizenship through a green card upon marriage.
-But what is the timetable for marriage-based green cards?
+Your spouse can become a U.S. citizen, marking the start of a brand-new life.
+They will gain access to all the opportunities and privileges of citizenship through a green card upon marriage.
+But what is the timeline for obtaining a marriage-based green card?

-Various factors determine how long it takes to get a green card through marriage to a US citizen.
-Once the United States Citizenship and Immigration Service (USCIS) gets all it requires, the marriage green card timeline will take a minimum of 9-11 months.
-When you're prepared, we can assist you with creating the documentation for your Marriage Green Card application.
-Just post a job and get quotes in 24 hours.
+Various factors determine how long it takes to get a green card through marriage to a U.S. citizen.
+Once the United States Citizenship and Immigration Services (USCIS) receives all required documents, the marriage green card timeline typically takes a minimum of 9 to 11 months.
+When you're ready, we can assist you with preparing the documentation for your marriage green card application.
+Just post a job and receive quotes within 24 hours.

-You cannot automatically become a US citizen by marrying or getting married to one.
-This means that being the spouse of a US citizen offers the prospect of getting a green card.
-However, you must fulfill the criteria before filing for naturalization.
+You do not automatically become a U.S. citizen by marrying one.
+Being the spouse of a U.S. citizen offers the opportunity to obtain a green card.
+However, you must meet specific requirements before applying for naturalization.

 How long does it take to get a marriage green card?